What should you do if you suspect fraud or corruption?

 What is the council doing to deal with fraud and corruption?

-The council has in place an Anti Fraud and Corruption Policy and Strategy which confirms the council’s total opposition to fraud and corruption of any kind.
+The council has in place an Anti Fraud and Corruption Policy and Strategy (PDF) which confirms the council’s total opposition to fraud and corruption of any kind.
 It also sets out the measures in place to help prevent and detect fraudulent or corrupt acts.

-Through the Annual Audit Plan and other monitoring and performance procedures the
+Through the Annual Audit Plan and other monitoring and performance procedures the council will continuously:

 - review the effectiveness of internal controls;